Excel Sparklines (Table of Contents)

-Steps to insert column sparklines in excel
+Steps to insert column

 - The Create Sparklines dialog box will appear in which we enter the data range in the Data Range box.
-In this example we have selected the data range as C3:J3 and the location range is fixed to K3.
+In this example, we have selected the data range as C3:J3, and the location range is fixed to K3.
 After that, Click OK.

 - We can see the column sparkline inserted for the above data as entered in the sheet.